Lucx14/bank-tech-test/docs/PROCESS_UPDATE.md

 ```

 * will work on refactoring this morning based on feedback, will aim to resolve the minor test issue first then move on to better feature tests and lastly i will look at a class extraction to seperate responsibilities.

+# Update

+* Ive tried to extract the printer/formatting of the statement to its own class, i ended up with something that looked like it had only behaviour and no state and so i decided to use it as a module.